 Offerors are to submit their cost using this Cost Proposal Form.
-Costs offered are to remain firm for the duration of the contract and are to include all costs associated with providing required services, including, but not limited to, direct and indirect costs, payroll, supplies, equipment, overhead, and profit.
-The Average Hourly Rate shown on this form in Item #13 is the cost that will be used for evaluation and award purposes for this RFP.
+Costs offered on this cost proposal form are specific for the Triangle Community Road project.
+Costs offered are to remain firm for the duration of the contract and are to include all costs associated with providing required services, including, but not limited to, direct and indirect costs, travel, payroll, supplies, equipment, overhead, and profit.
+Travel costs include airfare, transportation, lodging, and per diem only (per diem is capped at \$60 per day, per person).
+Average Hourly Rate shown on this form in Item #11 is the cost that will be used for evaluation and award purposes for this RFP.

-As stated in this RFP, the quantities of good and/or services are as needed.
-The State will only pay for actual goods and/or services provided.
-The amount of goods and/or services needed may vary based upon the actual needs of the State.
-The State does not guarantee a minimum or maximum amount of goods and/or services under any contract resulting from this RFP.
-If services are required, hourly rates for listed positions will be paid at the Hourly Rate shown on the offeror's Cost Proposal Form.
+As stated in this RFP, the quantities of services are as needed.
+The State will only pay for actual services provided.
+The amount of services needed may vary based upon the actual needs of the State.
+The State does not guarantee a minimum or maximum amount of services under any contract resulting from this RFP.
+Future as needed services, including cost, will be solicited and processed in accordance with section 3.05 TASK ORDER AND DELIVERY ORDER PROCESS.